danielwong2268/weather-app/README.md

 Notes:
 - Used https://openweathermap.org/
-- Display an umbrella icon if it's the best day to sell an umbrella
+- Display an umbrella icon tooltip if it's the best day to sell an umbrella
-- Display a jacket icon if it's the best day to sell a jacket
+- Display a jacket icon tooltip if it's the best day to sell a jacket

 Assumptions:
 1. The best day to sell an umbrella is the first rainy day of the five days displayed